BojanKonjevic/sprout/README.md

 ## Templates

 **`blank`** — Python package with dev tooling only.
-Gets you pytest, ruff, mypy, a justfile, and a Nix dev shell.
+Gets you pytest, ruff, mypy, a justfile, and a .envrc that auto‑activates a virtual environment (via uv).
 Good starting point for CLIs, scripts, and libraries.

 **`fastapi`** — Production-oriented FastAPI setup.
 Includes:
 - FastAPI with a structured package layout (`api/`, `core/`, `db/`, `models/`, `schemas/`)